Lee Chong Wei career statistics: Historic achievements

 Lee has spent 349 weeks as the No. 1 ranked player in the world (ranked No. 1 for 138 consecutive weeks), the most of any badminton player in history.
 Lee is the only player to rank No. 1 for more than 300 weeks.
 He has won 69 BWF titles, ahead of Lin Dan's 66.

 In his prime years, Lee reached an unprecedented 9 major championships finals (1 Commonwealth Games, 1 Asian Games, 3 Olympic Games, and 4 World Championships) of a possible 11 events from 2008 to 2016.
 In the BWF Super Series Finals, Lee has won four titles in 5 finals, both records at the year-end tournament featuring the top eight players in the year-end rankings.
 He has qualified for the tournament a record 8 times, including a record 6 consecutive years from 2008 through 2013.

 Lee's 2010 season is considered by most badminton experts to be one of the most excellent years since the beginning of the Open Era.
 He won nine singles titles and won the season-ending Super Series Finals.
 He won six Super Series events, winning 10 events of the 13 he entered, making the finals of all but two of the events.
 His overall record was 65–5.

 Lee became the oldest No. 1 player on the BWF rankings list (aged 34) in June 2017.

-Because of these many accomplishments, Lee is considered by many sports analysts to be one of the greatest badminton players of all time.
+Given his many accomplishments, Lee is considered by some sports analysts to be one of the greatest badminton players of all time.